richpeck/exception_handler/README.md

 ![Exceptions App][config.exceptions_app]

-By overriding this hook, `ExceptionHandler` sends all errors to our [exceptions controller](app/controllers/exception_handler/exception_controller.rb):
+`ExceptionHandler` overrides this hook, sending all errors to our [exceptions controller](app/controllers/exception_handler/exception_controller.rb):

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]